Chile files intervention in South Africa genocide case against Israel News

 Chile files intervention in South Africa genocide case against Israel

-First, Chile challenges Israel’s claim that the ICJ lacks jurisdiction over Gaza, arguing that a dispute exists when “two sides holds clearly opposite views concerning certain international obligations.”
-It also contends that the erga omnes partes character of the Convention allows any state party to hold another state party accountable for violations, making Israel’s argument about the lack of bilateral interaction with South Africa irrelevant.
+First, Chile challenges Israel’s claim that the ICJ lacks jurisdiction over Gaza, arguing that a dispute exists when “two sides hold clearly opposite views concerning certain international obligations.”
+It also contends that the erga omnes partes character of the Convention allows any state party to hold another state party accountable for violations, making Israel’s argument about the lack of “bilateral interactions” with South Africa irrelevant.

-Chile also asserts, which the ICJ’s recent advisory opinion on the occupation of Palestine similarly held, that Palestinians are a protected group under the Convention and that genocidal intent involves the specific aim to physically or biologically destroy such a group.
+Chile also asserts, which the ICJ’s recent advisory opinion on the occupation of similarly Palestine held, that Palestinians are a protected group under the Convention.
+Chile’s submission acknowledges that genocidal intent involves the specific aim to physically or biologically destroy such a group, and that such intent may be difficult to prove.
+However, it states that the “lack of direct evidence” of such intent “is not necessarily an impediment to a finding of genocide.”

-On the duty to prevent genocide, Chile contends that Article I imposes on Israel a due diligence obligation to prevent genocide and Israel should be held accountable if it failed to take effective measures, regardless of whether genocide has occurred.
-Chile also stated that Israel must be aware of the serious risk that genocidal act might be committed from the provisional measures ordered by the ICJ.
+On the duty to prevent genocide, Chile contends that Article I of the Convention imposes on Israel a “due diligence obligation” to prevent genocide, and that Israel should be held accountable if it fails to take effective measures, regardless of whether genocide has occurred.
+Chile also stated that Israel must be aware of the serious risk that genocidal acts might be committed from the provisional measures ordered by the ICJ.

-Lastly, Chile calls on the ICJ to assess whether the public appeals made by several Israeli authorities amounted to direct (a call for criminal action) and public incitement.
-Chile particularly highlighted the use of dehumanizing language by Israeli officials and the importance to assess them in the cultural context.
+Lastly, Chile calls on the ICJ to assess whether the public statements made by several Israeli authorities amounted to direct and public incitement to genocide.
+The submission highlights the use of dehumanizing language by Israeli officials and the importance to assess them in the cultural context.
 The failure to punish all individuals responsible for direct and public incitement to commit genocide breaches the state’s obligation under the Convention.

 After Chile filed its declaration, the ICJ has invited South Africa and Israel to submit observations on Chile’s declaration.